Hector-Taver/hoo-bank/README.md

 ## About the project
-HooBank is a modern UI/UX website made with React.js & Tailwind CSS during a follow along video by JavaScript Mastery.
+HooBank is a modern UI/UX website made with ReactJS & Tailwind CSS during a follow along video by JavaScript Mastery.

 ## How to run this project
 In the project directory, you can run: